 Psychotherapy is not easily described in general statements.
 It varies depending on the personalities of the therapist and client and the particular issues you bring forward.
 Psychotherapy is not like a medical visit; instead, it calls for a very active effort on your part.
 In order for the therapy to be most successful, you will have to work on things we talk about both during and in between our sessions.

 Psychotherapy can have benefits and risks.
 Since therapy often involves discussing unpleasant aspects of your life, you may experience uncomfortable feelings like sadness, guilt, anger, frustration, loneliness, and helplessness.
 On the other hand, psychotherapy has also been shown to have benefits for people who participate in it.
-It often leads to better relationships, solutions to specific problems, and significant reductions in feelings of distress.
-But there are no guarantees of what you will experience.
+It often lead to better relationships, solutions to specific problems, and significant reductions in feelings of distress, but there are no guarantees of what you will experience.

 Our first few sessions will involve an evaluation of your needs.
 By the end of the evaluation, I will be able to offer you some first impressions of what our work will include if you decide to continue with therapy.
 You should evaluate this information along with your own opinions of whether you feel comfortable working with me.
-Therapy involves a commitment of time, money, and energy so you should be careful about the therapist you select.
-If you have questions about my procedures, we should discuss them whenever they arise.
-If your doubts persist, I will be happy to help you set up a meeting with another mental health professional for a second opinion.
+Therapy involves a commitment of time, money,and energy so you should be careful about the therapist you select.

 BILLING AND PAYMENTS

 You will be expected to pay for each session at the time the session is conducted.
 Payment schedules for other professional services will be agreed upon when the services are requested.
-I have the option of using legal means to secure the payment[s] due if you do not pay for each session conducted or your insurance company does not pay for the session when billed.
-This may involve hiring a collection agency or going through small claims court.
+I have the option of using legal means to secure the payment[s] due This may involve hiring a collection agency or going through small claims court.
 If such legal action is necessary, its costs, calculated at my hourly fee for involvement in legal matters, will be included in the claim.
 In most collection situations, the only information I release regarding a client’s treatment is his/her name, the nature of services provided, and the amount due.

 Carefully read the section in your insurance coverage booklet that describes mental health services.
 If you have questions about the coverage, call your plan administrator.

-You should also be aware that most insurance companies require you to authorize me to provide them with a clinical diagnosis.
-Sometimes I have to provide additional clinical information such as treatment plans or summaries, or (in rare cases) copies of the entire record.
-This information will become part of the insurance company’s files and will probably be stored electronically.
+Information submitted to insurance companies will become part of the insurance company’s files and will probably be stored electronically.
 I have no control over what insurance companies do with your information once it is in their hands.
 In some cases, they may share the information with a national medical information database, and in others with your employer or with the sponsors of your HMO or health plan.
-I will notify you before I submit any information about you to your insurance carrier or health plan.

 I am often not immediately available by telephone.
-While I am usually available between 9 AM and 6 PM on weekdays, I will not answer the phone when I am in session with a client and I do not communicate by e-mail or text.
+While I am usually available between 9 AM and 6 PM on weekdays, I will not answer the phone when I am in session with a client.
 I do not have call-in hours and I do not conduct sessions by telephone or Internet.
 When I am unavailable, my telephone is answered by voice mail that I monitor frequently.
 I will make every effort to return your call on the same day you make it, with the exception of weekends and holidays.
-If you are difficult to reach, please let me know some times when you will be available.
 If you are unable to reach me and feel that you cannot wait for me to return your call, contact the nearest hospital emergency room and ask for the psychiatric crisis worker on call.